Man Group to buy NewSmith's investment management business

 LONDON (Reuters) - The world’s biggest listed hedge fund company, Man Group, said on Friday it had agreed to buy the investment management business of NewSmith.

-NewSmith, which is 40 percent-owned by Japan’s Sumitomo Mitsui Trust Bank (SuMi TRUST), has offices in London and Tokyo with four fund management teams investing in British, European, global and Japanese equities.
+NewSmith, which is 40 percent-owned by Japan’s Sumitomo Mitsui Trust Bank (SuMi TRUST) [SUMFGI.UL], has offices in London and Tokyo with four fund management teams investing in British, European, global and Japanese equities.

 “The acquisition brings a new dimension to the firm, including a Japanese hedge fund and an excellent team in Tokyo, as well as adding further scale to our London business,” said Luke Ellis, president of Man Group.